“Threaded Resonance creates interdisciplinary, narrative-driven original works.”

 UPCOMING PRODUCTION

-Frozen Veils: Echoes of Poets
+FROZEN VEILS: Echoes of Poets

 “Frozen Veils began with two phrases that lingered in my mind: Emily Dickinson’s Hope is the thing with feathers and Robert Frost’s But I have promises to keep.
 I felt a profound urge to share themes of resilience as a timely response to our current landscape, reflecting our humanity through the lens of timeless classical poetry.”